NCAR/DART/guide/introduction-obs-seq-file.rst

 being assimilated.
 These diagnostics are known as observation-space diagnostics.

+DART provides :doc:`programs obs_diag <../assimilation_code/programs/readme>`
-DART provides :doc:`matlab-observation-space` for you use to quickly assess the performance of your experiment.
+and :doc:`matlab-observation-space` for you use to quickly assess the performance of your experiment.

 .. note::